|What chord to use?

-There are three very common root movements that are consistently found in progressions in tonal harmony.
+There are a few very common root movements that are consistently found in progressions in tonal harmony.
 They always sound good, they move the harmony forward, and they also work well to provide resolution for sevenths of chords.
 Learn these three, and they will help you know what chord to move to next, or what chord might make a good chord to approach any given harmony.
 Just remember that the inversions of the chord play no part in the measurement of the root movement, only the Roman numerals.

 In this description, I am choosing to use the “shortest” distance to describe the type of movement, since I have found that for most students this works most reliably.

-The three most common movements are:
+The most common movements are:

-Add to the above: I (or i) goes anywhere.
+I (or i) goes anywhere.
 In other words, the tonic chord can go easily to any other chord in the key, regardless of root movement.

 You can use these principles also when resolving seventh chords: these three good root movements (up a 4th, down a 3rd, up a step) will always provide you with the correct note needed to resolve a seventh of a chord.